Existence of a Sidon set for the distinct distance constant: Abstract

 \section{Abstract}

 We highlight a certain compactness of Sidon sets and $B_2[g]$-sets and provide several applications.
 Notably, we prove the existence of such sets that maximize certain functions.
-In particular, we show the existence of a Sidon set whose reciprocal sum is equal to the distinct distance constant, which answers a question from Guy \cite{Guy} and Zhang \cite{Zhang}.
-We also improve the best known upper bound for this constant.
+In particular, we show the existence of a Sidon set whose reciprocal sum is equal to the distinct distance constant.
+We also improve the best known bounds for this constant.